ryan-taylor/workos-jsr/README.md

 3. Create a new git tag for the version
 4. Run `jsr publish` to publish to JSR.io

+## CI Publishing Guarantee

+This package includes a CI publishing guarantee through Phase 2 smoke testing.
+The CI pipeline automatically verifies that the package can be successfully published and imported across different Deno versions, ensuring compatibility and reliability before official releases.

 ## Migration from Node.js

 This package has been fully migrated from Node.js to Deno.
 All Node.js